Battle of Fontenoy: Battle

 As Saxe considered his infantry inferior to their opponents, he placed them behind defensive works and fortified the villages.
 The French line ran along the crest of a plateau, the right flank resting on the Scheldt, the left stationed behind the Bois de Barry, with the Redoubt d'Eu and Redoubt de Chambonas covering the gap between the wood and their centre in the village of Fontenoy.
 From there, the Chemin de Mons sloped down to the hamlets of Vezon and Bourgeon below, exposing any frontal attack to prolonged fire from three sides.

 The Allies made contact with the French outposts on the evening of 9 May, but a hasty reconnaissance by Cumberland and his staff failed to spot the Redoubt d'Eu.
 On 10 May, British and Hanoverian cavalry under James Campbell pushed the French out of Vezon and Bourgeon.
 Campbell's deputy, the Earl of Crawford, then recommended that infantry be sent to clear the Bois de Barry, while the cavalry swung around it to outflank the French left.
 Unfortunately, this plan was abandoned when Dutch hussars reconnoitring the route were fired on by French troops in the wood and withdrew.

 The attack was postponed until the following day, both armies camping overnight on their positions.
 At 4:00 a.m. on 11 May, the Allies formed up, British and Hanoverians on the right and centre, Dutch on the left, with the Austrians in reserve.
 The Dutch were ordered to take Fontenoy and Antoing, while a brigade under Richard Ingoldsby captured the Redoubt de Chambonas, and cleared the Bois de Barry.
 Once both flanks were engaged, massed Allied infantry in the centre under Ligonier would advance up the slope, and dislodge the main French army.

 As soon as it was light, the Allied artillery opened fire on Fontenoy, but the bombardment had little effect on the dug-in French infantry.
 Because Cumberland had badly under-estimated French numbers, he assumed their main force was in the centre, and failed to appreciate the strength of the flanking positions.
-This meant the true strength of the French left only became apparent when Ingoldsby ran into the Redoubt d'Eu.
+This meant the true strength of the French left only became apparent when at 6 a.m.
+Ingoldsby ran into the Redoubt d'Eu.
 He requested artillery support, and the advance halted while his men skirmished in the woods with light troops known as Harquebusiers de Grassins.
 Although these probably numbered less than 900, Ingoldsby was uncertain of their strength and advanced with extreme caution.
 This was understandable given the earlier failure to detect the redoubt, but delayed the main attack.